eagletrt/telemetry-mqtt-topics/README.md

 void parseMessage(const Variables& variables, const std::string& topic, const std::string& payload);
 ```
 parseMessage matches and calls the previously set parse callback functions, for the message with the passed topic and payload, considering the passed variable fields values.

+## Usage
+- Generate the code with: *python3 src/generator/main.py topics_tree_dir output_dir*.
+- Copy the output directory in your project.
+- Add add_subdirectory(path/to/output/directory) to your main CMakeLists.txt.
+- Include "mqtt_topics.h" in your files and use the library code.